0neand0nly/0neand0nly.github.io/README.md

 **HW#1**

-**Article 1** : How AI Can Remove Bias From The Hiring Process And Promote Diversity And Inclusion (2021,01)
+**Article 1** : How AI Can Remove Bias From The Hiring Process And Promote Diversity And Inclusion (Jan 7, 2021)

 Link: https://www.forbes.com/sites/kathycaprino/2021/01/07/how-ai-can-remove-bias-from-the-hiring-process-and-promote-diversity-and-inclusion/?sh=cb00de4ec51c